hl7au/au-fhir-ps/input/pagecontent/aucdi.md

 An interpretation of AUCDI clinical information requirements through community consensus is undertaken to define support for the exchange of clinical and administrative data within technical constraints.
 Note that:
 * In any particular release, AU Core or AU PS may not cover all AUCDI data concepts, especially when AUCDI data concepts are not supported in existing systems.
-* AU PS includes exchange for concepts that are commonly implemented in systems and not included in AUCDI e.g. Patient.name, Practitioner.identifier, Procedure.encounter.
+* AU PS includes exchange for concepts that are commonly implemented in systems and not included in AUCDI e.g. `Patient.name`, `Practitioner.identifier`, `Procedure.encounter`.
-* AU PS includes exchange for clinical concepts not yet included in AUCDI, e.g. MedicationRequest, which are included through reference to IPS or AU Core
+* AU PS includes exchange for clinical concepts not yet included in AUCDI, e.g. MedicationRequest, which are included through reference to IPS or AU Core.
-* AU PS includes data elements not included in AUCDI that are required to make FHIR implementable e.g. Observation.status, MedicationRequest.intent, Provenance.
+* AU PS includes data elements not included in AUCDI that are required to make FHIR implementable e.g. `Observation.status`, `MedicationRequest.intent`, Provenance.

 ### AUCDI and AU PS versions